Roqett/Roqett/README.md

 ## Immutable vibe

 - Quality will save the world
-- No guts , no OMellette
+- No guts , no OMeleette